Top 3 messages for your leadership teams from the Modern Families Index 2019

 It was the topic of discussion at our team meeting this week, as we debated the extent to which we are seeing the issues raised resonating in our own coaching work with parents and what we can do about it.
 Studies like this can really help us to understand what the average working parent in the UK is facing – however the conclusion we reached in our team meeting was that unless leaders in organisations fully grasp the daily challenges, change will not be instigated.

-So, here are our top 3 messages which need to be escalated to make a difference:
+So, here are our top 3 messages for your leadership teams which need to be escalated to make a difference:

 - Pressure of unrealistic workloads coupled with financial strain is too much for long-term sustainability

 - Working flexibly is an amazing retention tool – but should not rule out progression and development

 - Strong leadership skills make the biggest difference

 We are all seeing and feeling more and more of this – shrinking headcounts but increasing workloads.
 Many teams are at breaking point – formal maternity cover is often not sourced and instead existing team members taking up the extra workload; objectives are not being revisited for part-time hours; and perhaps the most damaging of all – personal expectations and fear of not being seen to be working – is at an all-time high.
 The Index found that 60% of all parents had to work extra hours to deal with their workload, and 72% for more senior roles: ‘jobs are simply too big.’